-As SA tries to engineer an economic revival, improving the country’s growth rate is becoming increasingly critical, and hinges on revitalising key components of the economy.
-We compiled a list of 12 key indicators in January 2018 that we are paying close attention to, scoring them on a regular basis to assess if SA is making meaningful progress towards an economic turnaround.
+As South Africa tries to engineer an economic revival, improving its growth rate hinges on revitalising key components of the economy.
+We have compiled a list of 12 key indicators that we monitor closely and have scored on a monthly basis since the beginning of 2018, to consistently and systematically assess if the country is making meaningful progress.

 These 12 key indicators focus on a wide range of variables including political stability, policy clarity, business confidence, employment, capital expenditure, housing activity and consumer income.

-The focus will now shift to the President’s State of the National address on 20 June 2019, and the Medium Term Budget Policy Statement in October 2019.
+The focus will now shift to the Investment Summit in October 2019, the Medium Term Budget Policy Statement, also in October 2019, and the credit rating review by Moody’s before the end of 2019.

 How we score: